githubsvn/tyhv/README.md

 3) Configuration for DB
 -----------------------
 	- Edit app/config/parameters.yml to config database and config host
-	- Edit app/config/parameters.yml to config time_cron that to run cron job

 4) Generate DB and Entity
 -------------------------